pablodav/burp_server_reports/README.rst

 Recommendations
 ===============

-burpui 0.3.0+ (to be released but with many improvements in api performance and stability)
+burpui 0.5.0+ (release with many improvements in api performance and stability)
-burp 2.0.42+ (burp monitor has been improved a lot since this release)
+burp 2.0.54+ (burp monitor has been improved a lot since this release)

-Use protocol = 1  with burp2 server!!!!
+Use protocol = 1  with burp2 server as for now is the stable protocol for backups!!!!

 Install
 =======